alx-sch/miniRT/README.md

 			`0` if there is no intersection within the FOV.

  @note
-Due to floating-point precision limitations, directly comparing a vector's length to zero can be unreliable.
-The `fabs` function is used to calculate the absolute value of the denominator, and a small threshold (1e-6) ensures that we avoid dividing by extremely small values, preventing inaccuracies or overflow errors.
+Due to floating-point precision limitations, directly comparing a dot product to zero can be unreliable.
+A small threshold (1e-6) is used to determine if the ray is parallel to the plane.
+Values below this threshold are considered too close to zero, indicating parallelism or preventing division by very small numbers, which could lead to inaccuracies.
-Values below this threshold are considered too close to zero to be valid.
+*/
 */
 int	ray_intersect_plane(t_vec3 ray_origin, t_vec3 ray_dir, t_plane *plane,
 		double *t)